Victorine Meurent: Biography

 Meurent was inducted into the Société des Artistes Français in 1903, with the support of Charles Hermann-Leon and Tony Robert-Fleury, the founder of the Société.
-By 1906, at the age of 62 Meurent had left Paris for the suburb of Colombes, which is a commune to the northwest of Paris.
+By 1906, at the age of 62, Meurent had left Paris for the suburb of Colombes, which is a commune to the northwest of Paris.
 It is located 10.6 km (6.6 mi) from the center of the city.
 She lived there for the remainder of her life in a house that she owned jointly with Marie Dufour.
 Meurent continued to refer to herself as an artist into her seventies, as recorded in a census from 1921.

 At the age of 83, Meurent died on March 17, 1927.
 The contents of the house were liquidated after the death of Dufour in 1930.
 Reportedly, in the late twentieth century elderly neighbors from that commune in Colombes recalled the last contents of the house, including a violin and its case, being burnt on a bonfire.

 Paintings by Meurent

-Most of the paintings by Meurent have been lost, however some are in the possession of museums:
+Most of the paintings by Meurent have been lost, but some are in the possession of museums:

 A painting by Meurent, Le Jour des Rameaux or Palm Sunday, was recovered in 2004 and is in the Colombes History Museum in France.
 A self-portrait she painted in 1876 was acquired by the Boston Museum of Fine Arts in the United States in September 2021, the first of her paintings in a museum collection outside France.

 In fiction

 Meurent's life inspired two historical novels and she appears as a character in several others.

 The Irish writer George Moore included Meurent as a character in his semi-fictional autobiography, Memoirs of My Dead Life (1906).
 Meurent appears in the book as a middle-aged woman, living in a lesbian relationship with a famous courtesan.

 Meurent is the protagonist in two novels.
 She appears as such in both Mademoiselle Victorine: a Novel (2007) by Debra Finerman and A Woman With No Clothes On (2008) by V R Main.

 She appears as a character in a novel by Christopher Moore that is titled Sacré Bleu (2012).

 Another novel that features her is Paris Red by Maureen Gibbon.
 It depicts Meurent and her relationship with Manet.
 It was published in 2015.

-Most recently, the novel Victorine is about Meurent and her journey to become a painter.
+The novel Victorine is about Meurent and her journey to become a painter.
 It was published by Drema Drudge in 2020.

+She is a recurring character in the Hugo Award nominated novelette “Colors of the Immortal Palette” by Caroline M. Yoachim.

+She appears as a forlorn character in the novel by R.w.
+Meek entitled The Dream Collector, Book II “Sabrine & Vincent van Gogh” (2024).

+The main character of Ruth Reichl's 2024 novel The Paris Novel embarks on a search for Meurent's lost paintings in 1980's Paris.

 In film, Meurent is featured as a character in Intimate Lives: The Women of Manet.
 The film also is known as Manet in Love (1998).
 Her character is played by Shelley Phillips.